adamwong246/NoFreeLunch/README.md

 # No Free Lunch
+## Removes all sources of free energy.

+This mod aims to remove items from the game that provide energy without sunlight or fuel.

-## The Personal Fusion Reactor requires fuel
+- The Portable Fusion Reactor and the OffShore Pump now requires fuel some sort of power.

-I feel the the PFR is over-powered.
-It's produces infinite free electricity, is cheap to create and nearly impossible to lose.
-With this mod, the PFR is nerfed and must be feed fuel.
-It can burn any type of fuel.
+- BELTS HAVE BEEN REMOVED.